Learn About Bladder Cancer

 Specialists in the Genitourinary Program in the Department of Radiation Oncology are renowned for their expertise in using advanced radiation therapies to treat cancers of the urinary tract (males and females) and the reproductive tract (males).

 After a diagnosis of bladder cancer, you will likely need more tests.
-These tests help your healthcare providers learn more about your cancer.
-They can help show if it has grown into nearby areas or spread to other parts of your body.
-The test results help your healthcare providers decide the best ways to treat the cancer.
+These tests help your healthcare providers learn more about the cancer.
+They can help show if it has grown into nearby tissues or spread to other parts of your body.
+The test results help your healthcare providers work with you to decide the best ways to treat the cancer.
 If you have any questions about these or other tests, be sure to talk with your healthcare team.

 Intravenous pyelogram (IVP)

-A CT or CAT scan is an imaging test that uses X-rays to make images of your body.
+A CT scan uses a series of X-rays to make pictures of the inside of your body from many angles.
 A CT scan can show detailed images of any part of your body.
 These include your bones, muscles, fat, blood vessels, lymph nodes, and organs.
 CT scans are more detailed than regular X-rays.

-Your healthcare provider will talk with you about which tests you'll need.
-Make sure to get ready for the tests as instructed.
+Talk with your healthcare provider about which tests you'll need.
+Get ready for the tests as instructed.
+Be sure you know what the test will be like and why it's being done.
 Ask questions and talk about any concerns you have.
-Be sure you know when and how you'll get the test results.
+Also ask when and how you'll get the test results.

 The Patient Gateway provides secure online access to your health information whenever you need it.
 Check upcoming appointments, communicate with your doctor’s office, review medications and pay medical bills—all seamlessly online 24/7.